spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/marketplace-product-marketplace-product-offer-feature-integration.md

 ---
 title: Marketplace Product + Marketplace Product Offer feature integration
 last_updated: Dec 07, 2020
-summary: This document describes the process how to integrate the Marketplace Product + Marketplace Product Offer feature into a Spryker project.
+description: This document describes the process how to integrate the Marketplace Product + Marketplace Product Offer feature into a Spryker project.
 ---

 ## Install feature core